crytic/medusa/README.md

 ## Contributing

-For information about how to contribute to this project, check out the [CONTRIBUTING](./CONTRIBUTING.md) guideline.
+For information about how to contribute to this project, check out the [CONTRIBUTING](./CONTRIBUTING.md) guidelines.

 ## License